Germoe/hit-predictor/project_report.md

 ---
-title: Hit Predictor
+title: "Hit Predictor"
-subtitle: Finding an Underlying Hit Formula within Songs
+subtitle: "Finding an Underlying Hit Formula within Songs"
 author: Sebastian Engels
 date: June 2019
 toc: true
 geometry: margin=2.5cm
+documentclass: scrartcl
 ---

 # 1. The Problem

 In recent years, a new field has (re-)emerged that attempts to use audio features to predict whether a song will achieve commercial success - Hit Song Science (HSS).